Terms & Conditions

 (6) The term ‘External Talk’ refers to talks that are delivered by a museum specialist to a group of people at a venue that the Organiser has booked

-- A 50% deposit is required to be paid upon booking where the overall charge is greater than £100
+- Unless you are a school, a 50% deposit is required to be paid upon booking where the overall charge is greater than £100.

 - Should the organiser cancel the booking within 28 days of the date of the visit then 50% of the total fee shall be forfeited/requested.